 Turner and UCA are working in partnership to deliver a public art commission for the new Kings Hill park, along with an exhibition.
-They have recently appointed London-based multidisciplinary artist Yinka Ilori, MBE, as Artist in Residence in Kings Hill.
+In February 2021, they appointed London-based multidisciplinary artist Yinka Ilori, MBE, as Artist in Residence in Kings Hill.

-Over the course of this year, Yinka will work with Turner’s programming team, students from UCA and the Kings Hill community to create a public artwork for the park.
+During 2021/2022, Yinka is working with Turner’s programming team, students from UCA and the Kings Hill community to create a public artwork for the park.
 A day of interactive workshops was held on Friday 27th August 2021, in Kings Hill Park, collaborating on creative art projects.
 The outcome of both workshops will translate into an exhibition coinciding with the unveiling of the public artwork, scheduled to be installed in the park in Spring 2022.
-There will be more workshops if you have missed out on this day, so please check back for updates.
+There will be more workshops if you have missed out on this day, so please check this page for updates.